History of Georgia (U.S. state): Cotton

 In the early 1900s, Georgia experienced economic expansion in both the manufacturing and agricultural sectors.
 The cotton industry benefited from the depredations of the boll weevil further west.
 In 1911, Georgia produced a record 2.8 million bales of cotton.
 However, the boll weevil arrived in Georgia four years later.
-By 1921, infestation had reached such epidemic proportions that 45% of the states' cotton crop was destroyed.
+By 1921, infestation had reached such epidemic proportions that 45% of the state's cotton crop was destroyed.
 Demand during World War I drove cotton prices to a high of $1 a pound.
 After 1919, however, cotton quickly fell to 10 cents per pound.
 Landowners ruined by the boll weevil and declining prices expelled their sharecroppers.

 African Americans

 Although blacks also participated in the Progressive movement, the state remained in the grip of Jim Crow.
 In 1934, Georgia's poll tax, which also had excluded poor whites from voter rolls to reduce the Populist threat, was upheld in the Supreme Court case of Breedlove v.
 Suttles (1937).
 That challenge was brought by a poor white man seeking the ability to vote without paying a fee.
 By 1940 only 20,000 blacks in Georgia managed to register.
 In 1944 the Supreme Court's decision in Smith v.
 Allwright banned white primaries, and in 1945 Georgia repealed its poll tax.
 NAACP and other activists rapidly registered African Americans in cities such as Atlanta, but in rural areas they remained outside politics.

 Starting around 1910, and increasing as jobs began to open up during World War I, tens of thousands of African Americans in the Great Migration moved to northern industrial cities out of the rural South for work, better education for their children, the right to vote and for escape from the violence of lynchings.
 From 1910 to 1940 and in a second wave from the 1940s to 1970, a total of more than 6.5 million African Americans left the South for northern and western industrial cities.
 They rapidly became urbanized, and many built successful middle-class lives as industrial workers.
 The demographics of the regions changed.